badbod99/in-memory-store/README.md

 # JavaScript In Memory Store
 JavaScript memory store for key/value with indexed lookups based on hash.
 No dependencies on any other library.
-Designed for ES6, so if you must support ES5 you will need ES5 shim.
+Designed for ES6, so if you must support ES5 you will need babel or similar.

 # Install
 Copy the files in the src folder to your local project.
 Nothing else is needed.